LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 </figure>

-For the vast majority of use cases (I would guess over 95%), the UI is sufficient.
+For the vast majority of use cases (I would guess >95%), the UI is perfectly sufficient.
-If you don’t need additional flexibility, you may not even notice the little f button on the top right.
+If you don’t need additional flexibility, you may not even notice the little ***f*** button on the top right.
 But for those that need additional power it can be a lifesaver.
-That little f indicates that behind the scenes, the UI is actually generating a *formula* for filtering.
+That little *f* indicates that behind the scenes, the UI is actually generating a *formula* for filtering.
 Clicking it opens a formula editor, where you can edit the formula directly:

 ![](images/coda-filter-editor.png)

-I suspect that the vast majority of use cases that require that escape hatch, a small tweak to the generated formula is all that is necessary
+I suspect that even for the use cases that require that escape hatch, a small tweak to the generated formula is all that is necessary.
-(as one data point, the one time I used this, it was just about using parentheses to combine AND and OR differently).
 The user may have not been able to write the formula from scratch, but tweaking is easier.
+As one data point, the one time I used this, it was just about using parentheses to combine AND and OR differently than the UI allowed.
+And as a bonus, the app can collect metrics about what users do with the lower level feature and use that to improve the higher level UI.
+It’s a win-win all around.

 ### What to ship first?

-In an ideal world, lower level primitives and shortcuts would be designed and shipped together.
+In an ideal world, lower level primitives and higher level abstractions would be designed and shipped together.
-However, engineering resources are typically limited, and it often makes sense to ship one before the other, so we can add value earlier.
+However, engineering resources are typically limited, and it often makes sense to ship one before the other, so we can provide value sooner.

 This can happen in either direction:
-1. **Lower level primitive first**, with demos and documentation to showcase common "recipes".
+1. **Lower level primitive first**.
-Then shortcuts to make common cases easy can ship at a later stage.
+Shortcuts to make common cases easy can ship at a later stage, and demos and documentation to showcase common "recipes" can be used as a stopgap meanwhile.
-This prioritizes use case coverage over optimal UX, but it also allows collecting more data, which can inform the design of the shortcuts.
+This prioritizes use case coverage over optimal UX, but it also allows collecting more data, which can inform the design of the shortcuts implemented.
-2. **Shortcut first**, as an independent, ostensibly ad hoc feature.
+2. **Higher level abstraction first**, as an independent, ostensibly ad hoc feature.
 Then later, once the lower level primitive ships, it is used to "explain" the shortcut, and make it more powerful.
-This prioritizes covering a good chunk of use cases with optimal UX.
+This prioritizes optimal UX over use case coverage: we're not covering all use cases, but for the ones we are covering, we're offering a frictionless user experience.

 But which one?
 As with most things in life, the answer is “it depends”.

 A few considerations are:
 - How many shortcuts do we need?
 What percentage of use cases do they cover?
-- How confident are we that we will need the shortcuts to produce a good user experience?
-Could the lower level primitive be sufficient in the end?
+- How much harder is it to use the lower level primitive directly?
+Are we certain we will need to provide shortcuts, or is it possible it may be sufficient on its own?
-- How confident are we about the specific shortcuts we need?
+- How confident are we about what specific shortcuts we need?
 - How much engineering effort does the lower level primitive require and how does it compare to implementing the shortcuts as ad hoc features?
 - Do we have extensibility mechanisms in place for users to create and share *their own* higher level abstractions over the lower level feature?